aaronsaray/aaronsaray.com/cv.md

 I enjoy participating in my local business and technical community.

-[WCTC Communications Advisory Board](http://wctc.edu).
-I am a member of the advisory committee.
-This committee helps direct the curriculum of the communications and technical/programming programs.
-Our goal is to bring real-life business experience in to help structure class work that is relevant to a student's work in the industry.

 [Milwaukee PHP Users Group](http://mkepug.org).
 I started the Milwaukee PHP user's group in 2010.
 It has been meeting roughly every month since then.

 Various Other Meetup Leadership Roles.
 I've participated in restarting, restructuring, and/or other assistance with the Fox Cities PHP Users group, the Milwaukee Web Design Meetup, and the Milwaukee Web Professionals meetup.

+[WCTC Communications Advisory Board](http://wctc.edu).
+From 2016 to 2018, I was a member of the advisory committee.
+This committee helps direct the curriculum of the communications and technical/programming programs.

 ### Publications